-SQL command that will create an employee database that stores three columns: the name of an employee, their title, and the branch for which they work.
+Below is an SQL command that will create an employee database that stores three columns.
+This database stores name of an employee, their title, and the branch for which they work.

 CREATE TABLE employees ( name VARCHAR(50) NOT NULL, title VARCHAR(75) NOT NULL, branch VARCHAR(25) NOT NULL );